Japan makes history with SLIM mission

 At exactly 10 p.m., the SLIM lander, nicknamed the “moon shooter,” began its descent, reaching a speed of about 1,700 meters per second.
 This is seven times faster than the speed of a civilian aircraft.

-JAXA aims to be a precision lunar lander, landing the SLIM lander within a 100-meter radius of its chosen location, unlike previous landers that landed in areas as wide as 10 kilometers.
+JAXA aims to be a precision lunar lander, landing the SLIM lander within a 100-meter radius of its chosen location, unlike previous landers which landed in areas as wide as 10 kilometers.
 It is estimated that it will take a month to confirm whether SLIM achieves this goal.

 The lander continuously took pictures of the lunar surface and quickly determined its exact location on the lunar map, from which it automatically adjusted its course to land at the intended location.